Links for Palaeobotanists

 Botanical nomenclature.

-Hugh D. Wilson, Department of Biology Herbarium (TAMU), Texas A&M University (with support from the Texas A&M Center for the Study of Digital Libraries), BOTANY 201--TAXONOMY OF FLOWERING PLANTS: Lab 1 - Exercise in Basic Taxonomy: Classification, Nomenclature, and Identification.
+Hugh D. Wilson, Department of Biology Herbarium (TAMU), Texas A&M University (with support from the Texas A&M Center for the Study of Digital Libraries):

 Steven J. Wolf, Department of Biological Sciences, California State University, Stanislaus: Flowering Plants.
 Lecture notes about plant taxonomy and systematics, history of plant taxonomy, identification keys used to identify plants, plant nomenclature, etc. Go to: History of Plant Taxonomy.